 If you are a CrossFit coach, these are some things you should be striving for every day when you teach a class.
 If you are a prospective member looking to join a gym, these are the things you should be looking for in your coaches.
 Here are my top 5 qualities of a great CrossFit coach.

 Sure it’s important (and a prerequisite) to know the basics of CrossFit.
-No coach can pass the Level 1 Certification course without knowing the 9 foundational movements of CrossFit.
+No coach can pass the Level 1 Certification course without knowing the 9 Foundational Movements of CrossFit.
 But do they really understand fitness, nutrition, and movement?
-A great CrossFit coach has a deep knowledge of human movement, different exercises, and what each workout is intended to achieve.
+A great coach has a deep knowledge of human movement, different exercises, and what each workout is intended to achieve.

 A coach needs to understand how your body is supposed to move (and that every body moves slightly different).
 Your coach needs to have a broad understanding of exercises.
 This is especially true for making substitutions and modifications for when an athlete cannot perform a certain movement.
 The coach needs to have a deep understanding of what each workout is trying to accomplish.
 This will help tremendously when the coach gives advice, makes modifications, and primes your body for the workout to come.

 Passion is arguably more important than knowledge on the heirarchy of what makes a great coach.
-I have heard over and over again from members’ reviews of coaches.
-One common response is, “Yea, he/she was awesome but they seemed like they weren’t excited to be there.”
+I have heard this over and over again from members’ reviews of coaches.
+One common response is, “Yea, he/she knew their stuff but they seemed like they weren’t excited to be there.”
 On the flip end, I’ve heard people say, “They aren’t all that great of a coach, but I love their enthusiasm!”.

-I’m not saying we need to be jumping up and down all class showing excitement.
+I’m not saying we need to be jumping up and down all class like an NFL cheerleader.
 What I am saying is that if your coach has passion for helping you, that passion will show in one way or another.
 It won’t always look the same, but you will know that they want to be there and they want to help you.
 A great CrossFit coach has a passion for fitness, helping people, and CrossFit as a sport/exercise program.

 Your CrossFit coach is there to help you.
 For that one hour of the day, their needs come second.
 They are not there to workout themselves, they are not there to socialize, they are not there for a free membership.
 They are there to help you get to where you want to be.
 Your coach needs to have your best interest in mind.

-Empathy is a big one if you ask me.
-It’s the ability to understand and share the feelings of another.
+Empathy is often overlooked, and is not to be confused with sympathy.
+Empathy is the ability to understand and share the feelings of another.
 Is your coach able to understand where you’re coming from?
-Are they able to put themselves in your shoes?
-Are they able to get out of their own head and understand what it is you need?
+Are they able to put themself in your shoes?
+Are they able to get out of their own head and understand what you need?